-4.2 Blockchain choices
+5.2 Blockchain choices

-There are several ready-to-use blockchain libraries available that could be used for this project.
+There are several ready-to-use blockchain libraries available that could be used for this project, or an own blockchain could be constructed.

-4.2.1 TrustChain
+5.2.1 TrustChain

 Researchers at TU Delft developed TrustChain, a scalable blockchain with an emphasis on resilience against one of the primary challenges in permissionless blockchains: Sybil attacks (Otte 2017).
 A Sybil attack takes place when an adversary forges many fake identities to gain a larger influence of that system than it should actually have (Douceur 2002).
 The author states that when there is no central trusted authority to assert the one-on-one correspondence between an entity and its identity, it is practically impossible to distinguish identities.
 This poses a fundamental problem for permissionless blockchains, because they are fully decentralized.